hyphaltip/CSHL_NGS/lecture/Tutorial_NGS.table.md

 [BEDTools](http://code.google.com/p/bedtools/).
 The genome annotatio in GFF is available in the folder where the genome was downloaded from [SGD](http://yeastgenome.org).

 9. Open the genome file for Saccharomces in IGV.
 Then add the GFF file as annotation track.
-Then BAM file, and VCF file in IGV to vi
+Then BAM file, and VCF file in IGV to view the SNPs in context of the gene annotation and the read-depth

 Feel free to try this also with your own favorite organism.
 Many datasets exist in the SRA from genome resequencing.
 To extend the